kahst/BirdNET/README.md

 ## Usage (Docker)

-In order to pass a directory that contains audio files to the docker file, you need to mount it inside the container with <i>-v /my/path:/mount/path</i> before you can run the container.
+In order to pass a directory that contains your audio files to the docker file, you need to mount it inside the docker container with <i>-v /my/path:/mount/path</i> before you can run the container.

 You can run the container for the provided example soundscapes with:

 ```
 sudo docker run -v $PWD/example:/audio birdnet --i audio